Pyrosome: Reproduction

-Food Chain Niche
+Food chain niche

 Pyrosomes are filter feeding tunicates that consume small particles like phytoplankton and detrital matter.
 That being said, their predator to prey mass ratio is very large at almost 50 million : 1.
 Predator to prey mass ratio refers to the ratio between the mass of the predator organism vs. the mass of the prey organism.
 In this instance, the pyrosomes are generally 50 million times larger in mass than the prey they consume.
 Generally, pyrosomes graze a wide variety of microbes with most research surrounding larger eukaryotic phytoplankton but pyrosome feeding on smaller heterotrophic microbes is not well understood.

 Pyrosomes are essential members of the food chain on multiple fronts.
-Pyrosomes feed on large numbers of microbes, fall after death, vertically migrate while producing marine snow, and be prey for marine mammals, seabirds, turtles, or fish.
+Pyrosomes feed on large numbers of microbes, fall after death, vertically migrate while producing marine snow, and are prey for marine mammals, seabirds, turtles, or fish.
 With these comes contribution to the marine carbon cycle.
 About 35% of the dry weight of Pyrosomes is carbon which is high for gelatinous organisms.
 During their daily vertical migration of up to 900m or falls after death, Pyrosomes are prey to at least 62 pelagic organisms (like turtles and sea lions) and at least 33 benthic organisms (like sea urchins and crabs).
 Therefore, their role as contributors to the marine carbon cycle is likely very essential.